BrainRxAI/.github/profile/README.md

 # BrainRxAI
-The `BrainRxAI` Research Group is an interdisciplinary team dedicated to pioneering research at the intersection of neuroscience and artificial intelligence.
+The BrainRxAI Research Group is an innovative team that deeply integrates artificial intelligence with neuroscience.
+We are dedicated to leveraging advanced AI technologies to decode the brain's complex mechanisms.
+Using this foundation, we develop precise diagnostic tools and personalized intervention strategies for a wide range of brain diseases.
+Our ultimate vision is to use cutting-edge technology to achieve the goal of "writing intelligent prescriptions for the brain."